 In the early days SPARC Enterprises was comprised of three major production components.
 The manufacturing component provided opportunities for training with wood working equipment.
 Products such as survey stakes, tree shades, box cleats, wooden stickers, grape separators, and by-products of kindling and sawdust were shipped locally and to various locations on the west coast.
 The second component actively supported the energy conservation movement through its involvement in recycling newspaper, computer paper, ledger or office paper and IBM cards.
 Newspaper drop boxes were conveniently located throughout the county and regular high volume customers were provided with individual site pick-up services.
 The third component included all the sub contract work performed for local businesses.
 This initially involved mostly bench work which lent itself especially for training those individuals with multiple disabilities.

-Although the times have changed, we still continue to be fully involved in recycling and have since added electronics recycling (e-cycling), confidential document shredding, and document archive solutions .
+Although the times have changed, we still continue to offer electronics recycling (e-cycling), confidential document shredding, and document archive solutions .
 We also continue to have contract services that include packaging, light assembly, and mail-out services.

-As we celebrate our 40th Anniversary of providing supports to people with developmental and intellectual disabilities we are proud of what we have accomplished, but it doesn’t stop there.
-We look forward to the future and the differences we can make for these people.
+As we celebrate our 42nd anniversary of providing supports to people with developmental and intellectual disabilities we are proud of what we have accomplished, but it doesn’t stop there.
+We look forward to the future and the differences we can make for the people we support.
 We will focus our efforts on Community Integrated Employment and helping those we support secure jobs in their local communities.
 Not only does it impact their lives, but the lives of those they work with and for.
 Together we can make this happen!